MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 ### Migrate/Enable Identity Provider

-If any of the Spring Cloud applications require authentication or authorization, ensure they are configured to access the identity provider:
+If any of the Spring Cloud applications require authentication or authorization, ensure they're configured to access the identity provider:

 * If the identity provider is Azure Active Directory, no changes should be necessary.
 * If the identity provider is an on-premises Active Directory forest, consider implementing a hybrid identity solution with Azure Active Directory.
-See [Hybrid Identity](/azure/active-directory/hybrid/) documentation for guidance.
+For guidance, see [Hybrid Identity](/azure/active-directory/hybrid/).
 * If the identity provider is another on-premises solution, such as PingFederate, consult the [Custom installation of Azure AD Connect](/azure/active-directory/hybrid/how-to-connect-install-custom) documentation to configure federation with Azure Active Directory.
 Alternatively, consider using Spring Security to use your identity provider through [OAuth2/OpenID Connect](https://docs.spring.io/spring-security/site/docs/current/reference/html5/#oauth2) or [SAML](https://docs.spring.io/spring-security/site/docs/current/reference/html5/#servlet-saml2).

 ### Update Client Applications